jamiekelly/Network/README.txt

 -=PRIORITY #1 [DO IMMEDIATELY]=-

-- Adjust "smart" AI so it's not dumb.
+X- Adjust "smart" AI so it's not dumb.
-- Fix the bug with the ball getting stuck when hit on the top or bottom of the paddle.
+X- Fix the bug with the ball getting stuck when hit on the top or bottom of the paddle.
-- Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished
+X- Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished

 X- Fix the bounce off the paddle
 X- Add Dynamic GUI.
 By this I mean GUI that is possible to be added anywhere with one, or two lines of code and no hassle

 -=Priority #2 [Do soon!]=-

-- Fix hit detection, for paddle and ceiling.
-(It's better but not perfect, still some problems)
-- Have the game pause for a second after every score.
+X- Fix hit detection, for paddle and ceiling.
+(It's better but not perfect, still some problems) X- Have the game pause for a second after every score.
-- Make the 'numOfFollowers' in the 'ballfollowers' class defined by parameter, or other way.
+X- Make the 'numOfFollowers' in the 'ballfollowers' class defined by parameter, or other way.
 [Explained further in notes]
 - edit the difficulties since they're too hard with the fixed paddle bounce (Or even better, make the difficulties dependent on the dX and dY)